tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/README.md

 For more detail, refer 'README' of each project.

+### Demo of Spring Cloud Config and Spring Cloud Netflix OSS (Eureka, Ribbon, Hystrix and Zuul)

 1. `gs-config-server`: This is cloud config server, which internally refers configurations in `gs-config-repo`.
 2. `gs-config-client` (Optional): This is demo client project leveraging cloud config server features.
 3. `gs-discovery-eureka-server`: This is Eureka server for service discovery.